 - Perform care tasks for snake specimens as needed, including feeding, administering medications and documenting health, diet or behavior

 What Is the Job Demand for Snake Milkers?

-According to inside jobs, the outlook for the immediate future for snake milking is “good”.
-BLS does not have individual statistics for this type of role but job roles for all zoologists are expected to grow just 4% between 2014 and 2024.
-This is half the average job demand for all jobs in the USA at present.
-Demand for snake milking could be in line with this.
+The BLS does not have individual statistics for this type of role, but the job demand for zoologists is expected to grow just 5% between 2020 and 2030.* Demand for snake milking could be in line with this.
 However, students looking for a career in this area should be advised that there are few openings each year.
 Even growing at a normal rate of 7-8% each year, this could be just a handful of new job roles annually.